ivoa-std/ObjObsSAP/README.md

-The Object Observability Simple Access Protocol (ObjObsSAP) is an IVOA Data Access protocol which defines the standard for retrieving object constraint-free observability time intervals through a uniform interface within the VO framework for given object coordinates to be observed by a given Astronomical Observatory.
+The Object Observability Simple Access Protocol (ObjObsSAP) is an IVOA Data Access protocol which defines the standard for retrieving object constraint-free visibility time intervals through a uniform interface within the VO framework for given object coordinates to be observed by a given Astronomical Observatory.
 The ObjObsSAP services can be registered in an IVOA Registry of Resources using the VOResource, Extension standard, having